RandomityGuy/hxTorqueScript/README.md

 Constant folding optimization is available otherwise it is identical to the output given by Torque Game Engine.
 The bare minimum TorqueScript Standard Library is in work in progress.

+# Web Version
+The web version of this program can be found on [Netlify](https://torquescript.netlify.app)

 # Building
 Haxe 4 and the Haxe HashLink runtime is required.
 ```